wzhudev/reverse-linear-sync-engine/README.md

 }
 ```

-Also, the `SyncClient` module listens the `SyncMessage` channel of the WebSocket connection which will emits delta packets, and calls `applyDelta` to handle those delta packets.
+Additionally, the `SyncClient` module listens to the `SyncMessage` channel on the WebSocket connection, which emits delta packets.
+Upon receiving these packets, it invokes the `applyDelta` method to process and apply the updates.

 ### Applying Deltas

+> [!NOTE]
-> [!NOTE] Code References
+> Code References
 >
 > - `ng.applyDelta`: `SyncClient.applyDelta`
 > - `ng.constructor`: `SyncClient.constructor`